JohnKilbride/GEE_Landsat_BRDF/README.md

 Roy, D. P., Zhang, H. K., Ju, J., Gomez-Dans, J. L., Lewis, P. E., Schaaf, C. B., ... & Kovalskyy, V. (2016).
 A general method to normalize Landsat reflectance data to nadir BRDF adjusted reflectance.
 Remote Sensing of Environment, 176, 255-271.

+One modification to note is in the `compute_brdf` function.
+The original JavaScript implementation muliplied the term "kvol" was multiplied by 3.
+If this increased weighting is not done than the effects of the BRDF correction are not clear.
+In practice, this heuristic seems to work well and eliminates cross-track illumination effects.

 ## Implementation validation

 To verify that this Python implementation produces the same results as as the JavaScript implementation a small test was conducted